-Courteney Cox Did Not Go On A Jealous “Tirade” About Pal JenniferAniston
+Courteney Cox Did Not Go On ‘Tirade’ About Pal Jennifer Aniston [Debunked]

 — mondler trash (@bingandgeller) February 18, 2017

-It seems as though ever since Aniston shared her piece in her penned letter in The Huffington Post last summer, within which she shared her frustrations with tabloid rumors regarding false pregnancies focused on her, tabloids have been tirelessly trying to gain readership for false stories about the star based on other subjects instead.
+It seems as though ever since Aniston shared her piece in her letter in the Huffington Post last summer in which she shared her frustrations with tabloid rumors regarding false pregnancies focused on her.
+However, tabloids have been tirelessly trying to gain readership for false stories about the star based on other subjects instead.
 It’s clear that the point was missed entirely, seeing as Aniston’s intent was to share that she wanted the fabricated stories and the harassment by paparazzi to stop altogether.
 This has not been the case.

 “For the record, I am not pregnant.
 What I am is fed up.
 I’m fed up with the sport-like scrutiny and body shaming that occurs daily under the guise of ‘journalism’ the ‘First Amendment’ and ‘celebrity news.'”

-Recently Jennifer Aniston even shared in an interview that although she was impressed by how well-received her letter in the publication has been, she admitted that she sees it has done little to cause tabloids from churning out falsities about she and other celebrities, while also focusing on aspects of such stars that should not be the primary focus- pregnancy, weight, appearance, break-ups, to name a few.
+Recently, Jennifer Aniston even shared in an interview that although she was impressed by how well-received her letter in the publication has been, she admitted that she sees it has done little to cause tabloids from churning out falsities about her and other celebrities, while also focusing on aspects of such stars that should not be the primary focus — pregnancy, weight, appearance, and break-ups, to name a few.

-Despite the constant focus on everything other than her career, which is clearly a frustration, Aniston takes it all in stride and although she appears to be near- perfect in many aspects of her life, she shared in an interview with Marie Claire last fall that she really does not always have it all together, but that it’s OK, as Inquisitr formerly shared
+Despite the constant focus on everything other than her career, which is clearly a frustration, Aniston takes it all in stride.
+Although she appears to be near-perfect in many aspects of her life, she shared in an interview with Marie Claire last fall that she really does not always have it all together, but that it’s okay, as the Inquisitr formerly shared.

 “This is a time when I’m not completely sure what I’m doing.
 I’m at this sort of crossroads trying to figure out what inspires me deep in my core.
 What used to make me tick is not necessarily making me tick any- more … The most challenging thing right now is trying to find what it is that makes my heart sing.”